teobouvard/go-trace/README.md

 ## Pros

-- Strong concurrency primitives
+- Strong concurrency primitives.
+Weighted semaphores are excellent to create a workgroup.
-- Interfaces are great
+- Interfaces feels like a smarter way to provide polymorphism behaviour at runtime, compared to inheritance.

 ## Cons